mourabitiziyad/todo_flask/README.md

 # todo_flask

-A simple to-do list created using Flask for learning purposes.
+A simple to-do list created using Flask and using Jinja for learning purposes.

 Link to webapp: https://ziyadflaskcrud.herokuapp.com/